High-Frequency Jump Tests: Which Test Should We Use?: Tuning parameter choice

+Finally, we investigate the performance of two tests that are specifically designed to be robust to the presence of microstructure noise.
+Lee and Mykland (2012), LM12 hereafter, provide an alternative to the LM test whereby the test statistic is computed from prices averaged over a small window.
+A{\"{\i}} t-Sahalia \textit{et al.} (2012) propose an alternative test to ASJ (denoted here by ASJL) that is based on locally smoothed prices. {Similar to their corresponding predecessors, the LM12 }test, based on extreme value theory,{ is an upper-tailed }test, while{ the ASJL is a lower-tailed test.} Details of these two alternative tests are provided in Panel C of Table \ref{stats2}.

-\subsection{Tuning parameter choice}
+\section{Tuning parameter choice}

-As is clear from the outline of the jump test procedures in Section \ref{alltests}, all require a decision, of one form or another, to be made about the `threshold' that is used to distinguish a continuous increment ($dW_{t}^{p}$) from a discontinuous increment ($dJ_{t}^{p}$) in (\ref{dpt} ).\textbf{ }Such `tuning' decisions clearly influence the values of the jump measures that are derived from the preliminary tests and, hence, any inferential results based on those measures.
-In all of the previous numerical exercises, we have employed a significance level of 1\%, with the remaining tuning parameters specific to each test assigned the default values suggested by the authors.
-In this subsection, we discuss the impact of alternative choices for the significance level and certain other tuning values, prior to implementing some of these alternatives in the empirical investigation in Section \ref{emp}.
-We divide the discussion into three segments, to aid the reader:
+As is clear from the outline of the test procedures in Section \ref{alltests}, all require a decision, of one form or another, to be made regarding the mechanism used to distinguish a continuous increment ($\sqrt{V_{t}}dW_{t}^{p} $) from a discontinuous increment ($dJ_{t}^{p}$) in (\ref{dpt}).
+Such `tuning' decisions will patently influence the outcome of any test, the values of the jump measures that are derived from preliminary application of the test and, hence, any inferential results based on those measures.
+In this section, we discuss the impact of alternative choices for the significance level and certain other tuning values.